Violin Concerto (Berg): Revised version

-Berg did not have time to review the score and correct any errors.
+Berg did not have time to review the score or correct any errors.
 That was finally done in the 1990s by Professor Douglas Jarman, Principal Lecturer in Academic Studies at the Royal Northern College of Music, Manchester.
-The premiere of the revised version was given in Vienna in 1996, Daniel Hope being the soloist.
+The premiere of the revised version was given in Vienna in 1996, with Daniel Hope as soloist.
 Hope also made the first recording of this version, in 2004 with the BBC Symphony Orchestra under Paul Watkins.